zihesong/zihesong.github.io/_pages/about.md

 When I am not doing research, I enjoy teaching, mentoring students, and working on course design.
 I also like tennis, skiing, and experimenting with new recipes.

+## 🔍 Job Market

+I am currently on the 2026 job market and open to opportunities in AI/ML, intelligent systems, LLM agents, and software engineering research.
+I welcome conversations with teams working on cutting-edge interaction systems, evaluation, and agentic workflows.
+Feel free to reach out at 📧 **zihe.song@utdallas.edu** if you believe there might be a fit.